2kcmte/solana-mixer-core/README.md

 > It is **not audited**, **not production-ready**, and **should not be used with real funds**.
 > With sufficient funding, community support, and a formal audit, it may be developed into a full production-grade privacy mixer.

+[Prove Server](https://github.com/2kcmte/mixer-prove-server) : The SP1 program (circuit) to generate the ZK proof.
+[Mixer Webapp](https://github.com/0xPr0f/solana-mixer-webapp) : A live deployment of the full program on solana devnet.
 ## Technical Details

 - **Implementation**: Rust + Anchor framework